 Delinquent accounts are those in which monthly payments are past due.
-Interest is charged on all delinquent accounts at a rate of 1.25% per month.
+Interest is charged on all delinquent accounts at a rate of .833% per month, or 10% per year computed monthly.
 In the event an account becomes delinquent and the account is turned over to a collection service, the cost of the service and reasonable attorneys' fees will be added to the account.
 Failure to make payments of any indebtedness to the University when due, including, but not limited to tuition, housing or rental charges, student loans, special fees, library or parking fines, is considered sufficient cause, until the debt is settled, to:

-- Bar the student from classes
+- · Bar the student from classes

 - · Record no grades on transcript

-- Withhold diploma or transcript of records
+- · Withhold diploma or transcript of records

 - · Suspend the student

-Returning students will not be allowed to register for classes if a balance appears on their account.
+Returning students will not be permitted to register for classes if a balance appears on their account.